How To Be First In the ATM Cave Belize

 Allie asks if the water cold and Lenny replies, “all water in caves is cold” and she turns to me and grimaces.

-I pretty quickly learned that Lenny’s subject that he liked and would perk up a little about was history.
-So I kept asking him background questions about Mayan history and he entertained us for the long walk to the ATM cave.
+I pretty quickly learned that Lenny’s subject, which he liked and would perk up a little about, was history.
+So I kept asking him background questions about Mayan history, and he entertained us during the long walk to the ATM cave.
 “You’ve got to love this,” I say to Allie, “you’re not the one getting asked a bunch of questions from me for once.”

 She smiled.